Hidaayah-7/DSA-_EXCEL_PROJECT/README.md

  #### Recommendation:

-Amazon Considers improving the perceived value or functionality of Smartwatches to increase conversion from reviews to revenue.
+Amazon should Considers improving the perceived value or functionality of Smartwatches to increase conversion from reviews to revenue.

 Analyze if lower ASP (average selling price) is holding back revenue growth.